ttntm/ttntm/src/blog/2023/29-serverless-sitemap.md

   }
 ```

 Next, the function queries the database for all (published) content, using the same API endpoint that the app itself uses to get its front page content.
-If there’s a usable response, the function’s code loops through the response, adding the individual content page’s `<url>` objects to the sitemap:
+If there's a usable response, the function's code loops through the response, adding the individual content page's `<url>` objects to the sitemap:

 ```js
   const sitemap = initSitemap()